News & Opinion

 Customer expectations are higher than ever before and this doesn’t change when they fall into arrears.
-As the country faces uncertain economic times, engagement with customers who are experiencing a debt episode needs to be targeted and appropriate.
+As the country faces uncertain economic times, regulators expect engagement with customers experiencing a debt episode to be sensitive, targeted and appropriate.
 This kind of timely, personalised treatment is easier said than done if your organisation’s underlying technology is inflexible and difficult to change.
 Without a specialised collections system, it’s even harder.

 If you run collections as part of a billing system, it’s worth considering these questions

-- What unnecessary costs are being accumulated because you rely on letters and phone calls and don’t use a digital-first collections strategy?
+- What unnecessary costs are being accumulated if you rely on letters and phone calls and don’t use a digital-first collections strategy?

 - How can you respond and adapt quickly to a constantly changing business environment if control lies in the hands of your system supplier?

 Use data to segment and personalise

-It makes financial sense to focus agent activity on accounts that really need it.
-Digital self-service can take care of those who have simply forgotten to pay or who need that first nudge, as well as customers who need a payment plan or to create a promise to pay while they are struggling to make ends meet.
-In fact, results show that digital is effective across the whole debt cycle.
-In addition to cost savings, it provides a form of communication for people who can’t face phone calls.
+It makes sense to focus agent activity on accounts that really need it.
+Digital self-service can take care of those who have simply forgotten to pay or those who need that first nudge, as well as customers who need a payment plan or to create a promise to pay while they are struggling to make ends meet.
+In fact, results show that digital is highly effective across the whole debt cycle.
+In addition to cost savings, self-service provides a convenient form of engagement for people who struggle with or dislike phone calls.

 Protect reputation, reduce churn and build relationships

 Stay in control

-Technology has moved on from the days when a system was delivered and only the supplier held the key to making changes.
-It is not feasible, in today’s fast-moving business environment, to be allocated a distant date and a hefty price tag for a relatively simple change or to wait years for an upgrade.
-Collections teams can now configure messaging, change branding, change the order of comms or the way customers are segmented or it could be developing new strategies to accommodate new business or regulatory requirements.
+We have moved on from the days when only the supplier held the key to making changes to a system.
+It is not feasible, in today’s fast-moving business environment, to be allocated a distant date for a relatively simple change or to wait years for an upgrade.
+Collections teams can now configure messaging, change branding, change the order of comms or the way customers are segmented and configure strategies to accommodate new business or regulatory requirements.
 Upgrades are obsolete, replaced by a culture of continual improvement with new features and system updates rolled out regularly.